 Water this plant regularly, particularly if grown in a fast-draining medium that does not hold moisture well.

 It can withstand brief bouts of flooding, but it struggles with sandy soil and dryness.

 Sweet Betsy plants are notable for their wide tolerance for light conditions.
 They can be grown in full sun, all the way down to full shade.

-Plants grown in full sun will naturally be more compact, denser specimens than those grown in shade, but try to provide plants with some afternoon shade in hot environments.
+Plants grown in full sun will naturally be more compact, denser specimens than those grown in partial shade, but try to provide plants with shade in hot summer afternoons.